-Norma shares her travel hacking journey with us in this reader success story to Napa Valley.
+Norma shares her points and miles journey with us in this reader success story to Napa Valley.
 Here are her words:

 My name is Norma and my husband and I just got back from a weekend trip to Napa Valley, Ca where we celebrated our 5th wedding anniversary.
 We flew to Sacramento using Southwest points.
 We also used the Southwest Companion Pass that we earned by opening both a personal Southwest card and a Business Southwest card.